An extension of the Eshelby conjecture to domains of general shape in anti-plane elasticity: Abstract

 \section{Abstract}

-A simply connected inclusion which induces a uniform field on the inclusion for probing by a uniform loading is only an ellipse or an ellipsoid, as known as the Eshelby conjecture.
-We extend the Eshelby conjecture to domains of general shape for the anti-plane elasticity.
-In particular, we show that for each $N\in\NN$, an inclusion induces a uniform field on the inclusion for a harmonic polynomial loading of degree $N$ if and only if the inclusion is a domain of negative order $N$, which is a simply connected bounded domain whose exterior conformal mapping is a Laurent series of a finite negative degree $N$.
+According to the Eshelby conjecture, an ellipse or ellipsoid is the only shape that induces an interior uniform strain under a uniform far-field loading.
+We extend the Eshelby conjecture to domains of general shape for anti-plane elasticity.
+Specifically, we show that for each positive integer $N$, an inclusion induces an interior uniform strain under a polynomial loading of degree $N$ if and only if the exterior conformal map of the inclusion is a Laurent series of degree $N$.
+Furthermore, for the isotropic case, we characterize the shape of an inclusion by only using the first-degree polynomial loading and explicitly solve the interior potential of the inclusion in terms of the Grunsky coefficients.